 The experimental efforts press my comfort zone.
 When I need a space to feel relaxed and comfortable with art, I make traditional paintings and drawings to expand my knowledge of familiar subjects or techniques and make Mom proud of me.

 My art education includes formal BFA process, workshops and apprenticeship.
-I’ve garnered prizes in juried shows, been hosted for solo shows and am currently represented by In Bocca al Lupo Fine Art in Oregon City, Oregon.
+I’ve garnered prizes in juried shows and been hosted for solo shows.
 My favorite award is a People’s Choice.
 Making art because I love the process is enough.
 When other people appreciate my art-making, I feel great satisfaction.